rackerlabs/support-how-to/content/cloud-backup/install-or-update-the-cloud-backup-agent-on-linux.md

 #### Uninstall from Other distributions

-For all other Linux operating systems, follow OS-standard uninstallation operations.
+For all other Linux&reg; operating systems, follow OS-standard uninstallation operations.
 Based on the previous installation instructions, use the following commands to uninstall the agent.